-All Indian students who are born on or after August 1, 1994 and, in addition, are in Class IX, X, XI and XII are eligible to appear for the RMO 2013.
+All Indian students who are born on or after August 1, 1995 and, in addition, are in Class IX, X, XI are eligible to appear for the RMO 2014.
 Class XII students will not be eligible to appear for RMO/pre-RMO from 2014 onwards.
 Highly motivated and well prepared students from Class VIII may also take the RMO at the discretion of the Regional Coordinator.
-At most 6 Class XII students from each region will be selected to appear for Stage 2 (INMO).
 The Regional Coordinators may charge a nominal fee to meet the expenses for organizing the contest.

-Click here for obtaining pre-RMO-2013 Application form for Mumbai Region.
+Click here for obtaining pre-RMO-2014 Online Application form for Mumbai Region.

 Please note that the fees for appearing RMO examination is Rs.
-150/- per student to be paid in cash at our office along with the completed Application Form.
+150/- per student .

 You may deposit application fees of Rs.
 150/- per student in any core banking branches of Central Bank of India to the credit of "TIFR-HBCSE Misc.
 Account No. 1038113243 ".